 A second important function of urease is in facilitating the biomineralisation of calcium carbonate ($CaCO_3$) by invertebrates (Campbell and Speeg, 1969; Crossland and Barnes, 1974).
 Indeed, urease inhibition has been shown to disrupt mineralisation in land snails (Abolinš-Krogis, 1986) and gastropod molluscs (Pedrozo et al., 1997).
+A

-A recent biomineralisation model (Wooldridge, submitted 1) supports the involvement of urease in the initiation of nascent $CaCO_3$ nanograins that underpin the initial stages of the biomineralisation process within invertebrates (Dauphin et al., 2007).
-The model builds upon the theoretical understanding that NH_3 produced by urease-mediated hydrolysis of urea can neutralize the protons formed during calcification - thereby promoting the alkaline conditions required for spontaneous $CaCO_3$ deposition (Campbell and Speeg, 1969; Crossland and Barnes, 1974).
+- recent biomineralisation model (Wooldridge, submitted1) supports the involvement of urease in the initiation of nascent CaCO3 nanograins that underpin the initial stages of the biomineralisation process within invertebrates (Dauphin et al., 2007).
+The model builds upon the theoretical understanding that NH3 produced by urease-mediated hy- - 15 drolysis of urea can neutralize the protons formed during calcification thereby promoting the alkaline conditions required for spontaneous $CaCO_3$ deposition (Campbell and Speeg, 1969; Crossland and Barnes, 1974).
 CO_2 evolved from the reaction may also be sequestered by the calcification process (Crossland and Barnes, 1974).
-Increased ammonium ion (NH_4^+) production in the hen oviduct during egg-laying (Campbell and Speeg, 1969) suggests that similar mechanisms have evolved to enable biological $CaCO_3$ deposition in higher vertebrates.
+Increased ammonium ion (NH+4) production in the hen oviduct during egg-laying (Campbell and Speeg, 1969) suggests that similar mechanisms have evolved to enable bio- - 20 bell and Speeg, 1969) suggests that similar mechanisms have evolved to enable biological CaCO3 deposition in higher vertebrates.

 Despite the efficiency and physiological importance of the urease enzyme, a key aspect to be highlighted here is its vulnerability to disruption due to a strong pH-dependent activation - leading to apparent "dead zones" between multiple pH optima.
+The active site cavity of urease features several ionisable amino acid residues that

-The active site cavity of urease features several ionisable amino acid residues that are conserved across all known ureases (Krajewska and Ciurli, 2005).
+25 The active site cavity of urease features several ionisable amino acid residues that are conserved across all known ureases (Krajewska and Ciurli, 2005).
 Accordingly, these groups along with the Ni-bound molecules are considered to be responsible for the observed pH profiles of urease kinetic parameters.
-Most frequently, biomodal pH profiles have been attributed to two macroscopic pK $a$ values, one being more acidic the other more basic.
-For example, two pH optimum (7.6 and 8.2), have been identified in the urease activity profile of the scleractinian coral Acropora acuminata (Barnes and Crossland, 1976) (Fig. 2).
-The visual interpretation of this result in terms of two overlapping bell-shaped curves is possibly overly simplistic, but serves to illustrate the potential for "dead zones" (e.g. pH \sim 7.9) in the activation state of urease.
-Additional activity optima at lower pH values (Krajewska and Ciurli, 2005) suggest the existence of more than two ionisable groups of differing pK $a$'s.
+Most frequently, biomodal pH profiles have been attributed to two macroscopic pK_a values, one being more acidic the other more basic.
+For example, two pH optimum (7.6 and 8.2), have been identified in the urease activity profile of the scleractinian coral Acropora acuminata (Barnes 5 and Crossland, 1976) (Fig. 2).
+The visual interpretation of this result in terms of two overlapping bell-shaped curves is possibly overly simplistic, but serves to illustrate the potential for "dead zones" (e.g. pH ~7.9) in the activation state of urease.
+Additional activity optima at lower pH values (Krajewska and Ciurli, 2005) suggest the existence of more than two ionisable groups of differing pK2's.
+10